ibm-cloud-docs/mqcloud/mqoc_connect_onprem_direct.md

 # Direct connection to an on-premises queue manager
 {: #mqoc_connect_onprem_direct}

-In order to directly connect an IBM MQ On Cloud queue manager to an on-premises queue manager there are several steps to follow.
+In order to directly connect an {{site.data.keyword.mq_full}} queue manager to an on-premises queue manager there are several steps to follow.

 * Create the queues in the MQ On Cloud queue manager.